4/29/2010

 tsuki tenshin mazushiki machi o toorikeri

-a poor village
+a poor town

 by Yamaguchi Hitomi 山口瞳